aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 -----------------
 ## 1. Popularity Analysis - The Box Office Boom
 ##### Are terrorism-themed movies the box office's best friend or its awkward acquaintance?
+Terrorism-themed movies often walk a fine line between capturing the audience's attention with intense, suspenseful narratives and potentially alienating viewers due to the sensitive nature of the subject.
+The popularity of these films at the box office can provide insights into how well they strike this balance.

+#### Box Office Trends

+We've dived into the box office numbers to see how these films stack up against others.
+Here's what we found:

+{% include_relative assets/img/boxoffice_trends.html %}

+- *Box Office Revenue:* This plot shows the box office revenue for terrorism-themed and other movies.

+{% include_relative assets/img/boxoffice_comparative.html %}

+Our analysis reveals a significant difference in the box office revenues between terrorism-themed and other movies (p-value < 0.05), indicating that terrorism-related movies, on average, have higher box office revenue.

+#### Audience Reception

+Beyond just numbers, audience reception plays a crucial role in determining a movie's success:

+{% include_relative/assets/img/rating_trends.html %}

+- *Ratings:* [Insert plot here] By comparing critical ratings with box office numbers, we can assess whether terrorism-themed movies are more critically acclaimed or commercially successful.

+{% include_relative assets/img/boxoffice_comparative.html %}

+- *Comparative Ratings:* [Insert plot here] By comparing critical ratings with box office numbers, we can assess whether terrorism-themed movies are more critically acclaimed or commercially successful.

+#### Conclusion

+Our journey through the box office numbers and audience reception of terrorism-themed movies reveals a nuanced picture.
+While some films have achieved remarkable success, others have struggled to find their footing.
+The influence of global events and changing audience tastes continue to shape the landscape of this genre.

+Stay tuned for more insights as we explore other aspects of terrorism in cinema.

 -----------------
 ## 2. Genre Association - The Movie Genre Cocktail